Piergiulio Lenzi, piergiulio.lenzi [at]unifi.it

 120 |

-Within the curriculum, various Tracks can be chosen, which meet the above rules.
-Specifically, we propose four:
+Following this structure, any student can get a personalized plan approved automatically online.
+Within the present curriculum, different paths can be chosen, which satisfy the above rules.
+In particular, we propose the following four:

 Astroparticle and Gravitational Wave Physics